Centre for Patient Safety and Service Quality

 Cgov

 Cgov is our risk, incident and consumer feedback management system.
 It is used to capture risks, incidents, consumer feedback, quality improvement, audits and hazards.
-The link to Cgov is available and staff can also link through to the Cgov App from the start menu and by viewing all Apps in Office 365.
+The link to Cgov is available and staff can also link through to the Cgov app from the start menu and by viewing all apps in Office 365.
 You will need to be on Microsoft Edge or Chrome for Cgov to work.
-Find training videos here.
+Training is available on request.

 Consumer relations

-If you make a complaint, Te Whatu Ora Whanganui’s customer relations and complaints coordinator will listen to your concerns, record the details and initiate a complaint investigation.
+If you make a complain the Health NZ Whanganui customer relations and complaints coordinator will listen to your concerns, record the details and initiate a complaint investigation.
 Our complaints management process will be explained to you and you will be kept informed on the progress of your complaint.

 Staff can lodge feedback using Cgov.

-Te Whatu Ora Whanganui is committed to providing and maintaining a safe environment for all our employees, patients and visitors.
+Health NZ Whanganui is committed to providing and maintaining a safe environment for all our employees, patients, and visitors.
 Our robust programmes enable us to identify and remedy/minimise hazards.
 We encourage visitors and patients to advise our staff if they see or experience a hazard that needs to be remedied.

 PSQI lead several HQSC projects including: